 Q10: Form is Function seems great, your athletes are amazing!
 But I just can’t afford private training or group classes…

-Actually if you compare results per dollar, training with Form is Function is a much better value than other apparently similar choices in Nevada County.
+A: If you compare results per dollar, training with Form is Function is a much better value than other apparently similar choices.
 Can you afford to spend your valuable time and money on exercise that does not bring you closer to your goals?
 Or that brings you only minimum progress?
 Can you afford to be injured, again, doing poorly designed exercise?
 Can you afford to eat the dust of Form is Function trained athletes any longer?
 How would you like to make faster progress in less time?

-Sorry to hear that.
+A: Sorry to hear that.
 Realize that what you did in no way resembles what we do.
 It is the opposite of what we do.
 There is no magic in a kettlebell, it’s just a tool.
 You can use it well, or badly.
 The magic is in the Soviet/Russian sports science we practice and more simply, what we are doing with our bodies.
 The instructional DVD you got at Big 5 was most likely pure BS, made up in some American or Chinese marketing department.
-Come to a Form is Function group class and find out how Russian kettlebell training is done correctly.
-Or if you like, we can arrange private training.
-I guarantee results you can not even imagine, and no pain in the joints.
+At FIF we guarantee results you can not even imagine, and no pain in the joints.

-Q14: I know a lot about working out.
-I've played sports all my life.
-The Form is Function class I attended was not what I expected.
-I've never seen or heard of any of the things we did there.
-The class seemed to go against everything we've been taught about fitness.
+Q13: I know a lot about working out.
+I’ve played sports all my life.
+I’ve looked at FIF’s website, Instagram, Youtube and facebook pages.
+It was not what I expected.
+I’ve never seen or heard of any of the things I saw there.
+It all seemed to go against everything we’ve been taught about fitness.

-Good!
+A: Good!
+Get used to it if you train with us.
 Different outcomes require different actions.
-You may have noticed how incredibly strong, fast, flexible, agile, and tireless your fellow students are.
+You may have noticed how incredibly strong, fast, flexible, agile, and tireless FIF students are, how our athletes win often and get injured almost never.
 If the process confuses you, look at results instead.
 At Form is Function we have exactly zero interest in serving up the same old fitness garbage that most businesses serve their unfortunate customers.
 If we were presenting nice, comfortable exercise classes no different from every other exercise class, I think I would have to kill myself.
 We are destroying the exercise and athletic status quo.
 We do that by presenting uniquely effective and innovative physical training.
 And we have fun doing it!
 The methods we use are practiced by thousands of coaches and their students worldwide in the SFG, RKC, and FMS communities.
 These methods are also proven over decades and even millennia of Eurasian athletic history.
+Have a look at our testimonials page.
 Our results speak for themselves.